JModi16/Pilates/README.md

 * Classes - more detailed information about the type of classes for students.
 * Book Us - information about booking the band and a booking enquiry form.
 * There is also 1 additional sub page-  A thank you confirmation page for when a user has submitted the form to book a class.
-    The site has a navbar which remains fixed to the top of the page on desktop, tablet and mobile i this allows a user to access any page they need at any time and would be suitable for a returning visitor who knows exactly where they want to go.
+    The site has a navigationbar which remains fixed to the top of the page on desktop, tablet and mobile i this allows a user to access any page they need at any time and would be suitable for a returning visitor who knows exactly where they want to go.
 There is also a footer on every page with quick links to all pages,  the company pilates social media sites used and a booking button.

 There is also another method of navigation, a preferred pathway through the site via ‘Quick Links’ located at the footer of all pages, enabling a first time user through the content.
 This is designed primarily for students who want to book a class their preferred running class.